 Christopher R. Whitten

-Mr. Whitten is involved extensively in trial litigation primarily in cases involving truck accidents, cargo claims, and commercial disputes.
+Mr. Whitten has been involved extensively in trial litigation primarily in cases involving truck accidents, cargo claims, and commercial disputes for nearly 25 years.
 He is routinely called upon by motor carriers and their insurers to investigate catastrophic truck accidents shortly after they occur.
 Mr. Whitten also handles insurance coverage questions, product liability, and general insurance defense litigation.
 Mr. Whitten has successfully defended jury and bench trials including those involving wrongful death and traumatic brain injury claims.
 He has represented clients in binding arbitration proceedings, and regularly helps clients achieve favorable settlements of their disputes.
 Mr. Whitten has spoken on truck accident litigation and other related topics before numerous industry groups and private motor carriers.
 He has also provided continuing legal education to attorneys in Indiana regarding truck accident litigation.
 Mr. Whitten is admitted to practice before all state and federal courts within Indiana, and the United States Court of Appeals for the Sixth and Seventh Circuits.
-He is a member of the Defense Research Institute, the Trucking Industry Defense Association, the Transportation Lawyers Association, the Transportation & Logistics Council, and the Indiana Motor Truck Association.
+He is a member of the Defense Research Institute, Trucking Industry Defense Association, Transportation Lawyers Association, and Transportation & Logistics Council.
+Mr. Whitten has been selected as a 2020 Super Lawyer.
+Each year, only 5% of Indiana lawyers are selected to belong to this prestigious list.
 Mr. Whitten graduated from the University of California, San Diego (B.A.) and Valparaiso University (J.D., magna cum laude).

 Jason J. Hoy